-We have audited the accompanying financial statements of Gabriola Housing Society, which comprise the statement of financial position as at Thursday, December 31, 2021, the statements of operations, changes in net assets, and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Gabriola Housing Society, which comprise the statement of financial position as at, December 31, 2022, the statements of operations, changes in net assets, and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion paragraph, the financial statements present fairly, in all material respects, the financial position of Gabriola Housing Society as at Thursday, December 31, 2021 and its financial performance and its cash flows for the year then ended in accordance with Canadian accounting standards for private enterprises.
+In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion paragraph, the financial statements present fairly, in all material respects, the financial position of Gabriola Housing Society as at December 31, 2022 and its financial performance and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.